 This topic will be made up of both classroom-based sessions and practical sessions.
 The practical sessions can take place in either school grounds, local parks, or nature reserves.
 The topic will cover sustainable diets, growing your own food, air quality and the importance of mindfulness and looking after your mental health.

 This topic could work for up to a class of children (approximately 30 children)

-School grounds to implement a vegetable patch
+School grounds to implement or develop a growing area

 Pens, paper, a projector, or screen, if possible, for PowerPoints